JustinGOSSES/spoken-floodplain/README.md

 # houston-hackathon-spoken-floodplain

-Placeholder for a potential houston hackathon project about website that verbally tells users when they enter or leave a floodplain as a supplemental approach to the traditional maps geared to users on the move.
+Placeholder for a potential houston hackathon project about website that verbally tells users when they enter or leave a floodplain as they are on the move.

+The idea is this would be a supplemental approach to the traditional floodplain maps that are typically experienced (1) sitting at a computer and (2) looking at either looking at a whole city or a singular address.

 SIGN UP FOR THE HACKATHON ON SEPT 16th 2022 HERE: https://www.eventbrite.com/e/houston-hackathon-2022-registration-403212378077